 - Allowing the importation of safe, less expensive prescription medicines from Canada and other approved countries.
 Americans pay double what Canadians do for retail prescription drugs.
 That is why I introduced the Safe and Affordable Drugs from Canada Act with Senator Chuck Grassley to allow people to import prescription drugs for personal use from safe, proven Canadian pharmacies.
 I also introduced a bill with Senator Mike Lee that would allow temporary importation of drugs from countries with strong safety standards—like Australia and those in the European Union—when there is limited competition or a drug shortage in the United States.

-- Boosting competition to improve access to less-expensive generic drugs.
+- Boosting competition to improve access to less expensive generic drugs.
 I have fought to make sure competition, not unfair conduct, determines the price of prescription drugs.
 With Senator Grassley, I have introduced legislation to help end the “pay-for-delay” practice of brand-name drug manufacturers paying off their less-expensive generic competitors to stay out of the market.
-I have also introduced the CREATES Act, which became law in December 2019, with a bipartisan group of Senators to end tactics some brand name companies use to prevent generic manufacturers from being able to receive approval for their products—like denying access to samples.
+I also introduced the CREATES Act, which became law in December 2019, with a bipartisan group of Senators to end tactics some brand name companies use to prevent generic manufacturers from being able to receive approval for their products—like denying access to samples.
 I also introduced the Stop Significant and Time-wasting Abuse Limiting Legitimate Innovation of New Generics (Stop STALLING) Act with Senator Chuck Grassley to reduce incentives for branded pharmaceutical companies to file sham petitions with the Food and Drug Administration to delay or prevent the approval of generics and biosimilars.
 Our legislation passed in the Judiciary Committee in June 2019.

 - Fighting price gouging by pharmaceutical companies.
 There is evidence that pharmaceutical companies target outrageous price increases for selected drugs used by vulnerable populations or for rare diseases.
 During my time in the Senate, I've called on the Federal Trade Commission (FTC) to investigate pharmaceutical companies for anticompetitive practices and price manipulation.